German industry generates high earnings

-Europe’s largest economy scores highest with its excellent infrastructure, its highly developed corporate and services sector, its system of higher education, its first-rate vocational training, especially in the skilled crafts and trades, and, last but not least, its capacity to deliver technological innovations.
+Europe’s largest economy scores highest with its excellent infrastructure, its highly developed corporate and services sector, its system of higher education, its first-rate vocational training – especially in the skilled crafts and trades – and, not least of all, its capacity to deliver technological innovations.

 Introducing the German "Mittelstand"

-More than 99% of all German businesses are small to medium-sized companies and therefore fall into the “Mittelstand” category.
+More than 99% of all German businesses are small to medium-sized companies and therefore fall into the Mittelstand category.
 This is not so much the case in other countries and in some, the German word has even been taken up into the local language because there is no exact equivalent for it.
-They range from small, innovative software-smiths to globally operating mechanical engineering firms right through to venerable old artisan businesses, and beyond.
+They range from small, innovative software-smiths to globally operating mechanical engineering firms, right to venerable old artisan businesses, and beyond.
 In purely statistical terms, any business with fewer than 500 employees is a small and medium-sized enterprise, or SME.
-But the term “Mittelstand” is often used to include much larger companies too if they are run in the same spirit as a small or medium-sized enterprise.
-In that case, it means that the owner or owners take the business decisions largely on their own – and assume the risks and liability.
+But the term Mittelstand is often used to include much larger companies too, if they are run in the same spirit as a small or medium-sized enterprise.
+In that case, it means that the owner or owners take the business decisions largely on their own and assume the risks and liability.
 Most SMEs are working to secure the company’s long-term existence and place great value on lasting relationships with customers, suppliers and other businesses.
-As an employee too, you are more than just “one of the crowd”.
+As an employee of an SME, you are more than just “one of many”.
 Moreover, many SMEs take an active role in their regions by sponsoring education, culture and sport.

-Many German SMEs are – in line with the traditional German taste for inventing and “tinkering” – technology driven.
-The principal sales argument for their products and services is not usually one of price, but the quality and the large number of innovations that have found practical implementation.
-A large number of these companies are the European or worldwide market leaders in their sector.
-Within the usually fairly small, internal structures of these companies, numerous employees working in various disciplines, such as development, production, sales and service, are involved in the innovation processes and so play their part in innovation too.
+Many German SMEs are technology-driven and therefore in line with the traditional German taste for inventing and “tinkering”.
+The main sales argument for their products and services is not usually one of price, but the quality and the large number of innovations that have found practical implementation.
+A large number of these companies are the European or global market leaders in their sector.
+Within the usually fairly small, internal structures of these companies, numerous employees working in various disciplines, such as development, production, sales and service, are involved in the innovation processes and play their part in innovation, too.